balenaltd/handbook/docs/onboarding/basic-tool-setup.md

 ### Accounts you need as a dev

-You'll need to create accounts for these services and then ping `@operations` to give you `#access` to our internal resources.
+You'll need to create accounts for these services and then ping `@@operations` to give you `#access` in Jellyfish to our internal resources.
 * [Docker Hub](https://hub.docker.com) (scripts expect you do be `docker login`ed)
 * [NPM.js](https://www.npmjs.com/) (your access token should be in your `~/.npmrc`)